reupholstering a chair

 Labour rates

 The area where an upholsterer is based can also affect labour costs.
-Rates are higher for those based in metropolitan areas like London, while less-populated cities like Manchester and Birmingham often have lower rates.
+Rates are higher in metropolitan areas like London, while less-populated cities like Manchester and Birmingham often have lower rates.

 Additional materials and services